GluuFederation/docs-clustermgr-prod/3.1.3/source/deploy/index.md

 During initial deloyment click the `Deploy All` button and wait for the process to finish.

+## External Load-balancers

+Load balancing Gluu Server is relatively easy, there are some caveats with how connections should be made.
+Please refer to the [Nginx template](https://github.com/GluuFederation/cluster-mgr/blob/master/clustermgr/templates/nginx/nginx.temp#L26) for reference on how to properly route paths.
+For default functionality you should use the following as guidance:

+- `/` should redirect to `/identity`

+- `/identity`, `/passport` and `/idp` require sticky sessions.
+You can see this in the Nginx template as denoted by the [ip_hash](https://github.com/GluuFederation/cluster-mgr/blob/master/clustermgr/templates/nginx/nginx.temp#L7).
+There is further explanation for F5[0](https://www.f5.com/services/resources/white-papers/cookies-sessions-and-persistence) and AWS ELB[0](https://aws.amazon.com/blogs/aws/new-elastic-load-balancing-feature-sticky-sessions/)[1](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/load-balancer-target-groups.html#sticky-sessions)[2](https://shlomoswidler.com/2010/04/elastic-load-balancing-with-sticky-sessions.html)

+- `/oxauth` is stateless unless you're using SCIM, wherein it will need sticky sessions as mentioned above.

+All the necessary paths are as follows:

+- /
+- /.well-known
+- /oxauth
+- /identity
+- /passport
+- /idp

 ## Replication

 Next navigate to the `Replication` tab to set up replication across the cluster.

+Click the `deploy all` button to enable LDAP replication between all the nodes in your cluster.

 ![Deploying LDAP Replication](../img/Cluster_Manager-10.png)